 Ending Isolation & Returning to Work

-Persons with COVID-19 who are symptomatic may end isolation when at least 3 days (72 hours) have passed since resolution of fever and improvement in respiratory symptoms, and since at least 10 days have passed since the first onset of symptoms, according to the CDC.
+Persons with COVID-19 who are symptomatic may end isolation when at 24 hours have passed since resolution of fever (not suppressed by medications) and improvement in symptoms, and since at least 10 days have passed since the first onset of symptoms, according to the CDC.
 People who have a more severe course of illness or major health conditions may need to isolate for up to 20 days after symptoms started.
 They may need special testing from their healthcare provider to determine if it is safe for them to be around other people.

-Currently, the CDC recommends someone may return to work if it has been 10 days from the onset of symptoms and 3 days without a fever, and respiratory symptoms have resolved.
+Currently, the CDC recommends someone may return to work if it has been 10 days from the onset of symptoms and 24 hours without a fever (not suppressed by medications), and symptoms have resolved.
 The person should maintain social distancing of 6 feet away from co-workers and visitors, and a mask or cloth face covering should be worn at all times in the workplace.
 It is important to note that employers may have their own policies about returning to work after illness.

 Lingering Health Effects

 Several physicians have reported treating, or hearing about patients who had recovered from COVID-19 and were experiencing cyclical recurrence of symptoms.
 Patients have reported similar accounts of lingering fatigue, fevers, and nausea that have come and gone, even months after their initial illness.
 Even young, previously healthy patients have reported waves of symptoms that make it hard to concentrate, exercise, or carry out physical tasks.
 Infectious disease specialists say they don’t have a full understanding of the long-term health implications of COVID-19, but are aware of lingering effects that are being reported by patients and their physicians.
 Be mindful that you or the person you are caring for may have a relapse of symptoms, and may need to isolate again if they recur.